mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 It must have been frustrating for Emperor Martin to have spent his entire life being prepared for the role of Emperor only to have his father live for 183 years.
-Martin’s destiny was put on hold until he had reached the age of 154.
+Martin's destiny was put on hold until he had reached the age of 154.
 To put that in perspective, Martin had more than a century _after_ retiring from a distinguished military career to think about what he might do as